na-na-hi/renget/archive/spambot.md

 Expression uses a separate model to display expressions in Visual Novel mode.
 For Medley, a character note is injected every response, providing a list of expression files to choose from.
 Images are hosted on [Catbox](https://catbox.moe/), so it is possible to run this card on ST and Venus.

 >![](https://files.catbox.moe/avh2xu.gif) What are you using for your images?
 [Animagine XL](https://civitai.com/models/260267/animagine-xl-v3).
-I typically include prompt settings at the end of each bot.
+I typically include prompt settings in the [character repo](https://gitlab.com/giturslop/characters/).
 Animation is done with Photoshop and After Effects.

 >![](https://files.catbox.moe/l2l8rn.gif) Are your bots NSFW?
 None of the prompts are explicitly NSFW but I won't stop you if you try to seggs them.